selimslab/selimslab.github.io/README.md

 ## Other

 All content and ideas belong to their original creators.
-Even though most are not listed explicitly.
-Please verify their origin before sharing.